knock-in/brobot/README.md

 ### Examples

-You can find some examples in the examples directory in this repo.
+Check out the `/example` directory for more.

 Like this: